How do you convince stubborn friends and relatives to take COVID-19 seriously?

 “People are less likely to listen when they’re aggressively told what to do,” Dr. Barakat says.
 “You increase the likelihood of people being more receptive by being pleasant in your approach.
 Don’t share statistics and instead share specific stories.
 Communicate how the entire community depends on everyone working together.
 Don’t overload someone with a barrage of articles.
 Be selective to stories that relate specifically to that person’s situation.
 Don’t get into big debates attempting to change the person’s world view.”

-If you want to encourage someone to get their information from only the most credible sources, you can find some of those here in a story that will be updated regularly.
+If you want to encourage someone to get their information from only the most credible sources, you can find some of those here.
 And the graphic below might be helpful to show the need for social distancing.

 Of course, Dr. Barakat says, in the end, you can only do so much.